GunalKupta/ENDEAVR-Telemedicine-Scripts/README.md

 # ENDEAVR-Telemedicine-Scripts
-Contains all the scripts that produce the telemedicine functionality of the ENDEAVRide Telemedicine Van and the ENDEAVR Telemedicine Booth in Nolanville, TX.
+Contains all the scripts that produce and automate the telemedicine functionality and process for users of the ENDEAVRide Telemedicine Van and the ENDEAVR Telemedicine Booth in Nolanville, TX.
-I created these while working under TAMU Professor of Urban Planning, Dr. Wei Li, on the Non-profit ENDEAVRide project ([endeavr.city](https://endeavr.city)).
+I (Kunal Gupta) wrote these while working under TAMU Professor of Urban Planning, Dr. Wei Li, on the Non-profit ENDEAVRide project ([endeavr.city](https://endeavr.city)).